Dance therapy: The use of props

-Dance movement therapists often use props during sessions with clients to help them with grounding skills and to become more aware of their body and boundaries.
-Such props could include blankets, sensory balls, sensory weighted blankets, colourful scarfs, colouring pencils and resistance bands.
-Clients often get to choose the type of music they would like to use in a session.
+Dance movement therapists frequently use props during sessions to support grounding skills and to increase clients' awareness of their bodies and personal boundaries.
+These props might include blankets, sensory balls, weighted blankets, colorful scarves, coloring pencils, and resistance bands.
+Clients also often can select the type of music they prefer for the session.

-Research

-Dance movement therapy is not an established field of medical practice and deals with varying degrees of acceptance and recognition in different countries.
-In countries where a Master level of education is required, dance therapists often work within medical or psychiatric settings alongside other healthcare professionals, whereas in other countries the practice of dance therapy is fringe and mainly occurs in private and independent settings.

-For this reason, scientific research into the mechanisms and efficacy of dance therapy is still in its infancy.
-Additionally, since the practice of dance therapy is heterogenous and the scope and methodology varies greatly, this makes it even harder to create medically rigorous evidence bases.
-However, studies exist which suggest positive outcomes of dance therapy.

 Proposed mechanisms

 Various hypothesis have been proposed for mechanisms by which dance therapy may benefit participants.
 There is a social component to dance therapy, which can be valuable for psychological functioning through human interaction.
 Another possible mechanism is the music that is used during the session, which may be able to reduce pain, decrease anxiety, and increase relaxation.
 Since dance requires learning and involves becoming active and discovering capacities for movement, there is also the physical training that could provide benefits as well.
 Dancing may be considered more uplifting and enjoyable than other types of exercise.
 Dance therapy can also involve nonverbal communication, "which enables participants to express their feelings without words.
 This might be helpful when normal communication is absent or has broken down (eg, for patients with dementia)."